-Director: TBD, Jazz Ensemble I & Jazz II
+Director: Zack Riley, Jazz Ensemble I & Jazz II

 Lamar High School has a rich jazz history.
 Throughout the late eighties and nineties, Lamar produced award winning jazz ensembles that were the envy of local schools.
 In recent history, Lamar has again built its jazz program into an enriching and competitive organization.
 In recent years, many students have made the All-Region Jazz Ensembles.
 The Lamar Jazz Ensemble was named “Grand Champion” of Music Fest Orlando: 2004, and has earned consistent division one ratings at contests.
 If you are interested in booking the Lamar Jazz Ensemble or have a student interested in the Lamar Jazz Program please contact Mr. Lang.